-Revisions of concepts always happened in coincidence with critical historical moments of social and cultural change, following new scientific and philosophical modes of thinking through which we have tried to give different interpretations to the phenomena of reality.
+Revisions of fundamental concepts always happened in coincidence with critical historical moments of social and cultural change, following new scientific and philosophical modes of thinking through which we have tried to give different interpretations to the phenomena of reality.
 I think we are living one of those crucial historical epochs in the history of mankind.
-This question – the redefinition of the concepts of space and place – is especially relevant for architects, whose profession is traditionally rooted in the comprehension of those concepts.
+This question – the redefinition of the concepts of space and place – is a relevant question for architects, whose profession is especially grounded in the comprehension of those concepts.

 4. The Arena of Things and the Arena of Thoughts

-As regards my interpretation of the two concepts, I will take a distance from the traditional notions of space and place, that is: I will take a distance from space understood as a frame of reference that contains objects and places (the so-called ‘intangible medium’ as the counterpart of material entities); and I will take a distance as well from the notion of place as part of space, simple location, geographical or socially-constructed notion.
+As regards my interpretation of the two concepts, I will take a distance from the tradition, that is: I will take a distance from space understood as an immersive frame of reference that contains objects and places (the so-called ‘intangible medium’ as the counterpart of material entities); and I will take a distance as well from the interpretation of place as a part of space, simple location, geographical or socially-constructed notion.
 I will argue that space is a derivative notion with respect to place: from an ontological perspective, I consider place the fundamental entity in which objects exist and out of which they emerge.
 Conversely, from a correlated epistemological perspective, I believe space is an ingenious concept, the result of historically traceable intellectual contributions to the quest for knowledge of physical reality; therefore, space has its domain of application in the interpretation of reality rather than in reality itself.
-To put it briefly, I believe place to be the arena of things, or – otherwise stated – the scene of all events; while I consider space as a useful idea of geometrical origin; therefore, it pertains to the arena of thoughts only.
+To put it briefly, I believe place to be the arena of things, or – otherwise stated – the scene of all events; while I conceive of space as a useful idea of geometrical origin; therefore, it pertains to the arena of thoughts only.
 Taken together as a dialectic and, ultimately, non-dualsitic mode of knowledge, space and place can help us to have a complete understanding of reality and its happenings, from different, yet complementary perspectives: one more concrete the other abstract.

 With respect to the concept of place, when I say ‘the arena of things’, I mean that things themselves are the arena: this fact paves the way for a background-independent model that shifts the focus of the debate from space – which I consider an abstract concept – to place, understood as an all-embracing concept where the concrete and the abstract are correlated; one – the abstract – emerging out of, and bringing forth, the other .
-This also calls for the elucidation of the relationship between object and subject, or, to put it differently, between concreteness and abstraction to which questions of space and place are closely interlaced.
-First and foremost, I understand reality as place, not space; reality is place-based long before being spatial or spatially-based.
+This also calls for the elucidation of the relationship between the object and the subject, or, to put it differently, between concreteness and abstraction as modalities of being and knowledge to which questions of space and place are closely interlaced.
+First and foremost, I understand reality as a place, not space; reality is place-based long before being spatial or spatially-based.

 5. Reality: A Choral Realm